-City Contractors' Use of Criminal History for Consideration of Employment Applications/Fair Chance Initiative for Hiring Ordinance (FCIHO)
+City Contractors' Use of Criminal History for Consideration of Employment Applications

 The FCIHO requires that Private Employers and City Contractors do not include any inquiries into a job applicant’s criminal history on job applications or postings.
 Private Employers and City Contractors cannot inquire about an applicant’s criminal history until after a conditional offer of employment has been made.
 If an Offer of Employment is withdrawn as a result of a criminal history, the applicant must be given the opportunity for the Fair Chance Process.
 For more details and forms, see links below: